datafe/sqltools-hologres-vscode-extension/README.md

 This is a lightweight fork of the [PostgreSQL driver from SQLTools](https://vscode-sqltools.mteixeira.dev/?umd_source=repository&utm_medium=readme&utm_campaign=pg) to integrate with Alibaba Cloud Hologres.

+# Premises and Recommends

+This plugin is only for connection testing and local trials, please do not use it in development and production.
+- Big data development, recommend to use [DataWorks Data IDE](https://ide-cn-shanghai.data.aliyun.com/) instead.
+- Data API development, recommend to use [DataWorks Data API](https://ds-cn-shanghai.data.aliyun.com/) instead.
+- Data Analytics development, recommend to use [DataWorks Data Analytics](https://da-cn-shanghai.data.aliyun.com/) instead.
+- Managing instances, recommend to use [HoloWeb](https://holoweb-cn-shanghai.data.aliyun.com/) instead.

 # Quick Start

 - Prepare a Hologres instance, goto [Hologres Console](https://hologram.console.aliyun.com/) and apply a instance.